SAP/spartacus-docs/_pages/fsa/features/user-request-framework/fsa-configurable-fnol-process.md

   ],
 ```

-3. Check if your process is visible on the storefront. (screenshot)

 ## Test your FNOL Process on the Storefront

 In order to test your FNOL process, perform the following steps: